Meet Kalisha Buckhanon, negression Creative Director

 Creative Writing & English Excellence

-- Editing, feedback, co-writing and sensitivity reading restricted to novels, chapters, stories, book proposals and query letters
+- Editing, feedback, co-writing and sensitivity reading restricted to novels, fiction chapters, stories, nonfiction book proposals and query letters

-- Academic writing and scholarly work especially concerning Black people, arts, culture, women and justice
+- Polishing academic writing and peer reviewing scholarly work (especially concerning Black American people, arts, culture, women and justice)

-- Business and conversational English practice, USA school applications, and editing for non-native English speakers
+- Business and conversational English practice, USA school applications, editing non-native English speakers’ for fluency and idiomatic precision, and American writing/publishing industry consultations for foreign writers

 Drama & Film

-- Readings, notes and feedback on theater scripts and screenplays, most expertly in character and story development areas
+- Notes and feedback on play scripts and screenplays, most expertly in character and story development areas

-- Writing grant and prize applications, designing pitch decks, prepping partner for meetings and pitches, query letter reviews
+- Assisting grant and prize applications, designing pitch decks, prepping partner for meetings, and reviewing pitches and query letters

-- Miscellanies of dramatic projects such as research, dramaturgy, companion essays, literary management and literary scouting
+- Miscellanies of dramatic projects such as research, dramaturgy, companion essays, and literary scouting

 Online Branding & Social Media

-- Website setup or upgrade in WordPress or Squarespace and training on maintenance
+- Website setups or upgrades in WordPress and Squarespace with client training on maintenance

 - Some posting of important events and news with training and metrics to go forward on

-- Consulting on brand issues, expansion of brand positives with identification and repair of online branding negatives
+- Consulting on brand issues, expansion of branding positives with identification and repair of online branding negatives

 Promotions & PR